-The Santa Paula Creek at Steckel Park water temperature monitoring site is located in a pool habitat ~50 feet upstream of the Steckel Park Bridge.
+The Santa Paula Creek at Steckel Park water temperature monitoring site was located in a pool habitat type ~50 feet upstream of the Steckel Park Bridge.
 The logger was attached 0.2 feet from the bottom with zip ties to a fence post.
-The fence post was placed under a boulder and was secured to an alder tree via a cable along the bank (Photo 11, Appendix B).
-This location was ideal for monitoring temperatures due to adequate flows, areas of scour and instream cover.
-However, the temperature logger was buried under sediment during a small storm in 2013, but continued logging.
-The minimum water temperature collected at this site was 8.4 °C and the maximum temperature was 23.2 °C (Table 7, Appendix A).
+The fence post was located under a boulder and was secured to an alder tree via cable along the bank (Photo 13 and 14, Appendix B).
+This location was ideal for monitoring temperatures due to adequate flows, areas of scour and in-stream cover.
+However, the temperature logger was buried under sediment during a storm on March 18, 2011, but continued logging.
+This site is also currently isolated from the main flow.
+The minimum water temperature collected at this site was 10.0 °C and the maximum temperature was 20.9 °C (Table 7, Appendix A).